 Did you know?
-Agents of Change Continuing Education offers Unlimited Access to 150+ CE courses for one low annual fee to meet your state’s requirements for Continuing Education credits.
+Agents of Change Continuing Education offers Unlimited Access to 200+ ASWB and NBCC-approved online CE courses and 20+ Live Events per year for one low annual fee to meet your state’s requirements for Continuing Education credits and level up your career.

-We’ve helped thousands of Social Workers, Counselors, and Mental Health Professionals with Continuing Education, learn more here about Agents of Change and claim your 5 free CEUs.
+We’ve helped hundreds of thousands of Social Workers, Counselors, and Mental Health Professionals with Continuing Education, learn more here about Agents of Change and claim your 7.5 free CEUs.

 1) What Exactly Are “Flying Monkeys” in Narcissism?